hbeukers/simulation-tutorial/README.md

 To use this repo you need `uv` [installed](https://docs.astral.sh/uv/getting-started/installation/).

-Go to the repo folder and run:
+Go to the repo folder and run

 ```shell
 uv sync
 ```
+Depending on the availability of the packages it might need some time to build, just let it run.

-This should be enough to set everything up, including python version.
+This should be enough to set everything up, including all packages and python version.

 ### Run Jupyter notebooks